By: Clive Belfield, Yuen Ting Liu, and Madeline Joy Trimble | March 2014

 Findings from this study confirm those from earlier work: The returns to certificates and diplomas were weak, but associate and bachelor’s degrees yielded very strong returns; even small accumulations of credits had labor market value; and the returns to health sector credentials were extremely high.
 Returns were much higher for female students than for male students.
 Despite the Great Recession, analysis reveals little evidence that the returns to college decreased over the latter half of the 2000s.
 However, medium-term estimates likely understate the full value of college credentials, particularly bachelor’s degrees.

-The article will be published in a forthcoming edition of Economics of Education Review and is currently available online.
+The article is published in vol. 44 of Economics of Education Review.

 CAPSEE project: Project 1: North Carolina